Sabine Parish veteran turning 100, shares story of surprise attack on Pearl Harbor

-MANY, La (KTAL/KMSS) – You can find living history and many community members that have lived through significant historical events across the Arklatex.
+MANY, La.
+(KTAL/KMSS) – You can find living history and many community members that have lived through significant historical events across Northwest Louisiana.

 Just three months shy of his 100th birthday, Jesse Mahaffey relives his time during World War II.
 Mahaffey now resides in Many, Louisiana, surrounded by community members.
 But before that, he survived the attack on Pearl Harbor.